cseanburns/electronic_resource_mgmt/src/14-evaluation-statistics.md

 > To have their usage statistics and reports designated COUNTER compliant, content providers MUST provide usage statistics that conform to
 > the current Code of Practice.

-This code of practice was designed to solve a problem that will likely never completely be solved, but it's still an important and useful effort.
+This code of practice was designed to solve a problem that will likely never be solved altogether, but it's still an important and useful effort.

 The main goal of Project Counter is to provide usage reports.
 The reports, for release 5 of Counter, cover four major areas: